There’s a saying in German: “Aller Anfang ist schwer.” (“All beginnings are hard.”)

 Learning online is also a great way to personalize your German studies.
 From instructional websites, to games, to one-on-one online lessons, there are so many opportunities to find the best German learning program for you.
 Plus, you get to set your own study schedule and pace, which is especially helpful for learners with busy calendars.

 The German language—and any language, for that matter—isn’t something to be learned in an afternoon, or even a week or a month.
-It’s best to approach your learning with a plan in mind, to both manage your time and resources and cut down on any learning stress!
+The best way to learn German online is to start with a plan, to both manage your time and resources and cut down on any learning stress!

 The sites we’ll discuss later in this piece are all excellent for laying a solid German language foundation.
 But as noted above, everyone learns differently and has their own strengths and weaknesses.
 As an online learner, it’s important to be prepared with quality supplementary learning materials so you can push yourself through those inevitable roadblocks and learning lulls.